lyndon025/playtested/src/content/article/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake-.md

 ---
-title: "Save Bikini Bottom in this multiversal adventure | SpongeBob SquarePants: The Cosmic Shake - Review"
+author: lyndonguitar
+category: Review
-description: "SpongeBob SquarePants: The Cosmic Shake is a 3D platformer game that is based on the Nickelodeon animated series SpongeBob SquarePants.
-It is the spiritual successor to 2020’s Battle for Bikini Bottom – Rehydrated, which is in itself a remake of the original 2003 Battle for Bikini Bottom."
+description: 'SpongeBob SquarePants: The Cosmic Shake is a 3D platformer game that is based on the Nickelodeon animated series SpongeBob SquarePants.
+It is the spiritual successor to 2020’s Battle for Bikini Bottom – Rehydrated, which is in itself a remake of the original 2003 Battle for Bikini Bottom.'
+featured: false
 pubDate: 2023-02-05
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "spongebob-squarepants:-the-cosmic-shake"]
+tags:
-featured: false
+- taptap
+- spongebob-squarepants:-the-cosmic-shake
-thumb: "/images/reviews/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--0.avif"
+thumb: /images/reviews/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--0.avif
+title: 'Save Bikini Bottom in this multiversal adventure | SpongeBob SquarePants:
+  The Cosmic Shake - Review'
 ---

 <div class="gallery">